andrew-fowler/test-strategy/PITCHME.md

 ---
 @title[General Principles]
 @snap[north text-10 text-gold]
-General Principles
+General Test Principles
 @snapend

+?- All testing is **information gathering**
+- All worthwhile testing is **risk based**
-- Writing software is more valuable than checking software
+- Manually regression checking software is cost prohibitive and doesn't scale
 - The cost of fixing a problem is proportional to its age
-- All testing is **information gathering**
-- All worthwhile testing is **risk based**
 - We should aim to cover as much risk as we can, as fast as we can

+---
+@title[Exploratory testing principles]
+@snap[north text-10 text-gold]
+Exploratory testing principles
+@snapend

+- Aims to tell us **things we don't know**
+- Prevents costly bugs early
+- Informs all other activity (dev, automation, monitoring, etc)

 ---